WPVI-TV: Sports programming

-As a result of ABC losing Monday Night Football to now-sister network ESPN in the 2000s, WPVI has aired the Philadelphia Eagles' preseason and Monday night games, as well as the team's coaches' show (those programs moved to WCAU-TV in 2015).
-More recently, the Monday games have aired on news partner WPHL, while WPVI has opted to air the regularly-scheduled ABC programming, which includes the popular Dancing with the Stars.
-The Eagles' remaining games are split between KYW-TV (CBS), WCAU-TV (NBC) and WTXF-TV (Fox) through their respectively owned networks' NFL broadcast rights and NFL Network through its Thursday Night Football package.
-On January 28, 2010, WPVI entered into a multi-year agreement with Major League Soccer expansion team Philadelphia Union to broadcast selected games.
+After ABC lost Monday Night Football to now-sister network ESPN in the 2000s, WPVI aired the Philadelphia Eagles' preseason games as well as the team's coaches' show before those programs moved to WCAU-TV in 2015.
+Beginning in 2016, ESPN began simulcasting their playoff games, select Monday Night Football games, and the Pro Bowl on ABC, which WPVI airs.
+The Eagles' remaining games are split between KYW-TV (CBS), WCAU-TV (NBC) and WTXF-TV (Fox) through their respectively owned networks' NFL broadcast rights and Prime Video through its Thursday Night Football package.

+On January 28, 2010, WPVI entered into a multi-year agreement with Major League Soccer expansion team Philadelphia Union to broadcast select games along with Comcast SportsNet Philadelphia and later WPHL.
+Since 2023, these rights have been picked up by Apple TV with select games simulcast on Fox (locally on WTXF).
+The station also formerly broadcast Union games through ABC's MLS television contracts from the league's inception until 2022.

-Since 2021, WPVI serves as the free-to-air broadcaster of nationally aired NHL on ESPN games featuring the Philadelphia Flyers; formerly, these were aired from 1997 to 2004 in conjunction with the NHL on ABC.
+From 1997 to 2004 and since 2021, WPVI has served as the local broadcaster of nationally aired NHL on ABC games featuring the Philadelphia Flyers.

 WPVI also airs select Philadelphia 76ers contests via the network's contract with the NBA.